This post may contain affiliate links. Please read our disclosure policy.

-Easy Creamed Spinach does not get easier!
-This simple homemade side dish is so much better than store bought!
-Wilted spinach is mixed through a silky smooth white sauce, flavoured with sautéed onion and garlic, then served with parmesan cheese.
+This Easy Creamed Spinach is the simplest homemade side dish that’s rich, creamy and ultra delicious!
+Wilted spinach is mixed through a silky smooth white sauce, flavoured with sautéed onion and garlic, then served with Parmesan cheese.
 This side dish is a cheese lover’s dream!

 While this easy creamed spinach recipe is the perfect Thanksgiving side, this is something I grew up with…not just on Thanksgiving, but all year round.
-My mum would whip this up to go with Pan Seared Garlic Butter Steaks, Crispy Beer Roast Chicken, and yes, even Herb Roasted turkey.
+My mum would whip this up to go with Pan Seared Garlic Butter Steaks, Crispy Beer Roast Chicken, and yes, even Herb Roasted turkey, and honestly I think it’s a brilliant way to get some greens in.

 She cooks this one of two ways.
 Either using fresh spinach leaves that first get wilted in a pot of boiling water or in a pan with plenty of butter.
 You can do either!